packit/research/dashboard/README.md

 * Total number of calls to the GitHub API per hour. (sparkline chart)
 * Number of fedmsgs per hour. (sparkline chart)

+### Installations
+List of namespaces and then a collapsable sublist of repos which have packit-service enabled.

+### Testing Farm
+(To be added later)

 ### FAQ

+The FAQ page will either link to the FAQ page on packit.dev or just live-render the [FAQ markdown file](https://github.com/packit-service/packit.dev/blob/master/content/faq/_index.md) from the packit.dev repo on the dashbpoard.
+This way we can have a single content source while respecting the desogn scheme of both the website and the dashboard.

 ### About